 You can spot these birds via their distinctive way of flying.
 They will fly in circles as it rides the thermals, much like other birds of prey, including eagles and buzzards.

 Vultures, however, seem a lot more unsteady.
-They also don’t need to fly quite as high as an eagle because they rely on their sense of smell to locate food more than their eyesight.
+They also don’t need to fly as high as an eagle because they rely more on their sense of smell to locate food than their eyesight.
 These birds will sniff out carrion and scavenge food rather than hunt for it.
 This strategy makes sense if there is enough food around as it saves the energy that would otherwise go into a kill.

 Turkey vultures share much of their range in the south-eastern USA and Mexico with the black vulture.
 They share similar habitats and behaviors, nesting on cliffs and picking up scraps of dead animals.
-In fact, the two species can coexist pretty well, with black vultures sometimes sharing the roosts of turkey vultures and following them to food sources.
+The two species can coexist pretty well, with black vultures sometimes sharing the roosts of turkey vultures and following them to food sources.
 The black vulture has a much weaker sense of smell and is smart enough to take advantage of its neighbor’s sensory skills.

-If you are ever lucky enough to see the two birds side by side, you can tell them apart via their plumage.
+If you are lucky enough to see the two birds side by side, you can tell them apart via their plumage.
 The black vulture has very dark feathers across its body and a dark featherless head.
 The turkey vulture can be a little lighter on the wings and has a distinctive red face that gives it its name.

 While the turkey vulture and the black vulture are relatively widespread, it is a different story for the California condor.